elizabethmyles/elizabethmyles.github.io/_posts/2022-08-30-ill-be-home-for-halloween-excerpt.md

 "Thanks for coming with me.
 I know it's not your sort of thing."

 "Eh, this one wasn't too bad, as far as parties go.
-Except…"
+Except..."

 "Except?"